sparkfun/SparkFun_RTK_Firmware/docs/repair.md

 ![Lid removed](img/Repair/SparkFun-RTK-Repair-3.jpg)

 The top lid should then come off.
-Note the display overlay is adhesive and may adhere slightly to the 'tooth' on the lid.
-You will not damage anything by gently prying it loose.
+The front overlay is adhesive and may adhere slightly to the 'tooth' on the lid.
+You will not damage anything by gently prying it loose from the lid as you lift the lid.

-**Note:** The lid makes a great screw bin.
+**Tip:** The lid makes a great screw bin.

 ![Remove the antenna](img/Repair/SparkFun-RTK-Repair-4.jpg)